How To Be An Effective Psychic: Staying Grounded and Practical

 Oracle cards are a bit more recently invented than tarot cards.
 Tarot cards evolved from playing cards, which were first popularly used in the 1300s.
 Over time, people began to tie meaning to different cards within the deck according to the image and timing.
 Slowly, decks started to be created with new imagery, such as symbolic or popular icons from religions and myths.
 Cards were added and the names of the suits were changed.
 Over a couple of hundred years, the tarot card deck was born.

 Tarot cards and oracle cards regained mass popularity in the 1900s during the Hippie and New Age Movements.
-While tarot cards retained their structure (78 cards per deck with standard interpretation rules), oracle cards continued to evolve and artists everywhere took to making their own unique decks.
+While tarot cards retained their structure (78 cards per deck with standard interpretation rules), Oracle cards continued to evolve, and artists everywhere took to making their own unique decks.

-How to Use Oracle Cards in Your Sessions
+How to Use Oracle Cards

-When it comes to technique, using oracle cards is very similar to tarot cards.
+When it comes to technique, using an oracle cards deck is very similar to tarot cards.
 You want to pick out a deck that speaks to you and build a relationship with it over time.
 You need to connect with the cards, learn to trust them, and respect them as a tool to develop and learn about yourself.

 Whether you use tarot cards or oracle cards, there is a learning curve.
 For tarot cards, it’s time spent learning each card’s meaning, different spreads, and what it means when a certain card comes up at a specific time.
 For oracle cards, it’s more about using the guidebook at first to get your feet wet, then allowing the cards to speak to you and create meaning in their relationship with your journey.